Enr-MorenoSchz/DistSys-service-with-RPC-2023/README.md

 Project Goal: Design and implement a distributed service using Remote Procedure Calls (RPC).

-[Note: The content from this repository can also be found in my alt. university account ( @EnriqueMorenoG88 ) where the original repository is public]
+[Note: Actual owner for the original repository was my partner @molinal02.
+The content from this repository can also be found in his; to which the link is provided in the repository description.
+My university account ( @EnriqueMorenoG88 ) figures as contributor]